Pantie Stains – Types & meanings

 Why Do Pantie Stains Occur?

 Sweat, residual menstrual blood, and even small traces of urine can also contribute to pantie stains.
-Although most stains are normal, noticing changes in discharge color, texture, or odor is common during menopause and can indicate shifts in vaginal health.
+Although most stains are normal, noticing changes in secretions color, texture, or odor is common during menopause and can indicate shifts in vaginal health.

-How Menopause Affects Vaginal Discharge
+How Menopause Affects Vaginal Secretion

 During menopause, usually between ages 45 and 55, estrogen levels drop significantly, bringing several changes to vaginal health.
 Lower estrogen can lead to vaginal dryness, increased pH, and a thinner vaginal lining.
-These changes make pantie stains more noticeable and can alter discharge color or consistency.
+These changes make pantie stains more noticeable and can alter secretion color or consistency.
 Some specific changes include:

 1. Vaginal Dryness: Lower estrogen means less natural lubrication, which can cause dryness, irritation, and sometimes light bleeding or spotting after physical activity or sex, leading to pink or brown stains.